wearecococo/rumbex/README.md

     - If you run a local Samba in Docker with a non-standard port, include it in the URL (e.g., smb://127.0.0.1:4453/private).

-  - Want strict overwrite
+  - Want unique file naming instead of overwrite

-    - Set on_success: :overwrite after delete is solid in Rumbex.
-Until then, prefer :unique to avoid stuck moves on DELETE_PENDING.
+    - Set on_success: :unique to generate timestamped names instead of overwriting existing files.

 ### Notes / Roadmap

-Current MWP intentionally avoids delete to stay resilient on SMB servers that keep DELETE_PENDING.
+✅ Implemented: robust instant delete strategy that works properly with SMB servers.

-Planned: robust delete with retries + on_success: :overwrite and :idempotent_if_same_size.
+✅ Default: on_success: :overwrite now works reliably.

 Optional: named connection registry (similar to Sambex) if needed.